icazzaniga/MDIntrinsicDimension/docs/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :mark:`id_method` includes ``local``, ``global`` (default "local").

-In case of ``local`` ID estimation, the estimator identifies sub-regions of the dataset based on a shared local feature (in this case time) on which ID is computed.
+In case of ``local`` ID estimation, the estimator identifies sub-regions of the dataset based on a shared local feature (in this case, time) on which ID is computed.
 ``global`` ID estimation consists in the computation of a single-summary value of ID for the entire system.
 For a thorought image of the system in MD, we suggest to use ``local``.

 .. code-block:: python